Skip to content

 >

-1. Subgroups per Workgroup
+1. Subgroups per workgroup

-2. Threads per Subgroup
+2. Threads per subgroup

-3. Elements per Thread
+3. Elements per thread

 We now describe each level of tiling.
 Each level of tiling represents a count of tiles over the next level (rather than a list of tile sizes).

-1. Subgroups per Workgroup
+Subgroups per Workgrouplink

-For example, subgroup_tile=[4, 2], subgroup_order=[1, 0] will arrange the subgroups in the order:
+For example, consider distributing vector<4x2xf16> to a subgroup_tile=[4, 2], subgroup_stride=[1, 4] will arrange the subgroups in the order:

 The total number of subgroups used (computed by multiplying each dim in subgroup_tile) should be a multiple of number of subgroups in the harware.
 If the total number of subgroups used exceeds the number of subgroups of the hardware, then the subgroup used (say x) is x mod num_subgroups: